 Some overseas consolidated subsidiaries applied IFRS 16 "Leases" or ASU No. 2016-02 "Leases."
-ASU No. 2016-02 "Leases," which is applied from the current consolidated fiscal year, is stated in "(2) Notes on changes in accounting policies."
-Consequently, as a general rule, each of the lessees' leases is recorded as either an asset or liability on the consolidated balance sheet, and recognized right-of-use assets are depreciated using the straight-line method.
+As a general rule, each of the lessees' leases is recorded as either an asset or liability on the consolidated balance sheet, and recognized right-of-use assets are depreciated using the straight-line method.